kellerd/FsLabTutorial/Demo.md

 # That one app
 - So I'm sure everyone has that one app.
 - It's not pretty, it's not complete.
 You might've even re-done the app several times.
-- Most apps, especially business are simple
+- Most apps, especially line of business, what i normally deal in are simple
   - There no real complicated domain
   - There is no business logic
-  -
+  - It's just some huge side effecting page.
+Page after page of direct database access or update.
 - What it does have, is data.
 That's the money.
    - If only you could work with it a little better, massage it, there might be some hidden answer